zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Hexagonal Architecture.md

 Aimed at creating loosely coupled application components that can be connected to their software environment using ports and adapters.

+This leads to exchangeable components => better testing.

 # Inside
 ## Domain
 The business logic of the app.
 It's independent of any knowledge about external systems (database, UI, APIs)